joseeden/All-Things-Terraform/Lab_001_Build_Dev_Environment_in_AWS/README.md

 $ terraform apply -auto-approve
 ```

-When the command is finished running, it should return the followin message:
+When the command is finished running, it should return the following message:

 ```bash
 Plan: 1 to add, 0 to change, 0 to destroy.